 Note: Because this setup is ideal for volunteers to check themselves in, your utility bar, navigation menu, and other Connect features available for agency managers are not visible on this page.

 Once on the individual check-in page, you (or the volunteer) should type the volunteer's email address and then click Find My Account.
-When your Connect system pulls up the account, just click the button to check in.
+When your Connect system pulls up the account, you may see options, as applicable, to answer questions or select a user group prior to clicking to check in.

 Once the volunteer has checked in, you'll see a confirmation and can proceed to check in the next volunteer.